esparig/esparig.github.io/_posts/2019-03-08-my-first-hash-code-experience.markdown

 Hi everyone!

-I’m writing today to tell you about my first experience with HashCode coding competition.
+I’m writing today to tell you about my first experience with [Hash Code](https://codingcompetitions.withgoogle.com/hashcode) coding competition.

-HashCode is a team coding competition organized by Google.
+Hash Code is a team coding competition organized by Google.
 You can form a team up to 4 people, use whatever language you are more comfortable (even more than one!) and stretch your neurons to solve a problem.

 ![google](../../../../../assets/img/gifs/google.gif)

 Some friends and I have been working on our coding skills for a while using coding platforms like Hackerrank, Leetcode, Topcoder… I think it is a great way to learn new things and to stay in shape.

-So, when I heard about the Hashcode Competition I suggested them to participate and everyone was on board.
+So, when I heard about the Hash Code competition I suggested them to participate and everyone was on board.
 We were very excited!

 We met two times before the day of the competition.
 We tried the example exercise :pizza: :pizza: :pizza: in order to be familiar with the environment.
 Also, we talked about how to confront the problem.
 We decided the following:
 1. First of all, make a brainstorming.
 Give several ideas to solve the problem.